Templates

 The files where layout templates are looked up can be changed by overriding the formatLayoutTemplateFiles() method, which returns an array of possible file names.

-Variables are passed to the template by writing them to $this->template, and then they are available in the template as local variables:
+Variables are passed to templates by writing them to $this->template.
+They then become available in the template as local variables:

 $this->template->article = $this->articles->getById($id);

-And how do we define such a list?
-Simply in the form of a class and its properties.
-We name it similarly to the presenter, but with Template at the end:
+How do you define such a list?
+Simply as a class with properties representing template variables.
+Name it similarly to the presenter, just with Template at the end:

 /**